nacardin/rig-multi-agent/README.md

 An example project demonstrating how to use the Rig framework and SurrealDB for building AI multi-agent executions.

 This example uses two data sets, a customer table and a feature request table.
 It executes a prompt to prioritize feature requests.
 The Map agent splits the question into two sub questions, one for fetching customers by ARR, and another for fetching feature requests by urgency.
-The Reduce agent combines the results from the Map agent and provides a prioritized list of feature requests.
+The two sub questions are executed by SQL query sub agents.
+The Reduce agent combines the results from the sub agents and provides a prioritized list of feature requests.

 ## Setup